 And then I became a mom.

 And KA-POW! – deeper understanding hit me like a felled oak straight to the noggin.
 This wasn’t merely the story of a boy and his tree.
-I mean it was, but damn, it was so much more!
+I mean it was, but darn, it was so much more, too!
 It was a little allegory of a parent’s soul.
 And for the first time ever reading that story, I cried.
 And ever since, every single time I read that story… I cry.
 I can’t even read the last line, I get so choked up.

-The truth and power of its message gets to me every time: the unhesitating willingness of a mama to hew off whole parts of herself to raise up her young with the necessities and tools to survive in this world.
+The truth and power of its message gets to me: the unhesitating willingness of a mama to hew off whole parts of herself to raise up her young with the necessities and tools to survive in this world.

 Like I said, I introduce the concept of allegory to my high school juniors – and they can see it, the multiple meanings hidden in its seemingly simplistic lines.
 They see the sacrifices the tree makes to keep her boy happy.
 They see her wide-open love through the gifts of her leaves and her apples; they see the unflinching sacrifice of her limbs and her trunk; and they think they understand the final grand gesture in the giving of her shriveled, old stump.
 Yes, they can definitely see it.
 And they think they get it.
 They interpret the allegory in one of two ways…